hyosung11/Launch-School/Courses/journal.md

 05:51 Good morning.
 Ready for another week of studying.

 07:46 I can learn coding.
 Yes, I can pass the JS109 Interview Assessment.
 Get prepared and do it.

+09:51 Looking at the videos on my laptop, but it's too small.
+I need to get to my iMac now.